Residential HVAC Repair Ogden and Layton Clearfield UT and Surrounding Areas

 You may find yourself needing a new furnace.
-There is no need for panic; call E.R.S.
+There is no need to panic; call E.R.S.
 Heating & Cooling and one of our experts will help you choose a great new unit.
 We have furnaces that cost $1,400 to more than $4,000.
 You do not want a furnace that is too large.
 An oversized furnace will cycle up to three times per hour and only heat the air in the home.
-A properly sized furnace will run for about 30 minutes to an hour and heat everything in your home—not just the air.
+A properly sized furnace will run for about 30 minutes to an hour and heat everything in your home—not just the air filter replacement Ogden.
 Cycling is less efficient, as each time the furnace starts, it takes extra electricity and natural gas to get going.

 Most furnaces come with a 10-year warranty and will generally last at least 15 years.
 The most important cost is not the initial cost but the overall cost of ownership over those 15 years.
 A more efficient furnace will save you 15-20% per month in natural gas and electricity use over a less-efficient furnace.
 Over the course of 15 years, you will save approximately $200 per year, or about $3,000 total.

 Just like residential heating, residential air conditioning comes with its own set of terms.
 The size of your air conditioning unit also matters.
 If it is too small, it will not cool your home properly.
 If it is too large, it can freeze up because the ducting and airflow are insufficient.
 Either can lead to hot conditions and unhappy people!

 Air conditioners are measured in tons of cooling (one ton of cooling is 12K BTUs) and inefficiency ratings notated by a SEER (Seasonal Energy Efficiency Ratio) number from 13 to more than 30.
 A higher SEER number means the air conditioner requires less energy to run:

 - A lower-efficiency unit costs less upfront but has a higher monthly cost.